buenos-nachos/time-sync/README.md

 // This lets you pull an immutable snapshot of the TimeSync's inner state.
 The
 // immutability is enforced at runtime and at the type level. const snap = sync.getStateSnapshot();

+// This clears out all subscribers and clears the active interval.
+This is
+// useful for making sure a TimeSync can be garbage-collected without memory
+// leaks, but it can also be used to reset a global TimeSync between test runs sync.clearAll();
 ```

 ## Documentation